NESI ATTENDEE GUIDE - 2025

 Departure

-People need to be packed and out of their rooms by NOON on Sunday.
+People need to be packed and out of their rooms by 11:00 AM on Sunday.
 Please close any open windows, turn off lights and any fans, and put towels and washcloths (but NOT bed linens) in the laundry chute on your floor.
 Remember that we are charged if you don't do this.
 Lunch is served at 12:00.
-And yes, you can hang around for a while afterward, just not in your room.
+And yes, you can hang around until 3 pm – just not in your room.

 Ride Sharing